KEY POINTS:

 Sharesies KiwiSaver: What are the fees?

-However, while most KiwiSaver members pay just one set fee per annum on each of their funds, Sharesies KiwiSaver members could face multiple fees.
+However, while most KiwiSaver members pay just one set fee per annum on each of their funds, Sharesies KiwiSaver members could face multiple fees:

-Sharesies charges an admin fee of 0.15% of the balance of annual picks, plus individual transaction fees of 1% up to $1000, and 0.1% of any sum over $1000 ($1 per $1000).
+- Individual transaction fees of 1% up to $1000, and 0.1% of any sum over $1000 ($1 per $1000).

 While the fee structure is fine if you’re not self-selecting very often, if you’re buying and selling regularly, especially small amounts up to $1000, your fees could quickly add up.